mrishu/libg-fzf/README.md

 ![](libg.gif)

 **Library Genesis TUI** using **fzf**.
-Using this, you can search the library genesis site, filter your book out using `fzf` as well as download the selected book by just pressing `Return`; everything right from your terminal!
+Using this, you can search the library genesis site, filter your book out using `fzf` as well as download the selected book by just pressing `Enter`; everything right from your terminal!

 ## Usage
 `libg [OPTIONS] <search query>`